mozilla/protocol/src/pages/docs/css-guide.md

 but will allow `/* */` comments to pass through.
 There's usually no need to include developer comments in minified CSS sent to browsers, so it just adds extra bytes.

-An exception is special comments to override a linting rules, which require the `/* */` formatting.
+An exception is special comments to override linting rules, which require the `/* */` formatting.

 ```scss